MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/beginners/css.md

 ## Prerequisites

-Before attempting this tutorial, complete the following prerequisites.
+Complete the following prerequisites before doing this tutorial.

 *   Complete [Get Started with HTML and the DOM][DevtoolsBeginnersHtml] or make sure that you have understanding of HTML and the DOM already.
 *   Download the [Microsoft Edge][MicrosoftEdgeInsider] web browser.
 The following tutorial uses a set of web development tools, called the Microsoft Edge DevTools, that are built into Microsoft Edge.

 ## Set up your code

-To create your site, you must first complete the following actions to set up your code.
+To create your site, first do the following steps to set up your code.

 > [!NOTE]
 > If you have already completed the first tutorial in the series, skip to the next section.
 Continue using your code from the last tutorial, [Get Started with HTML and the DOM][DevtoolsBeginnersHtml].

 1. Open the [source code][GlitchCookedAmphibianIndex].
-The in-focus tab of your browser is referenced as the **editing tab**.
+The tab of your browser that's currently selected is called the **editing tab**.

     :::image type="complex" source="../media/beginners-css-setup1.msft.png" alt-text="The editing tab" lightbox="../media/beginners-css-setup1.msft.png":::
        The **editing** tab
     :::image-end:::

-1. Choose **cooked-amphibian**.
+1. Select **cooked-amphibian**.
 A menu pops up.

     :::image type="complex" source="../media/beginners-css-setup2.msft.png" alt-text="The Project Options menu" lightbox="../media/beginners-css-setup2.msft.png":::
        The Project Options menu
     :::image-end:::

-1. Choose **Remix Project**.
+1. Select **Remix Project**.
 Glitch creates a copy of the project that you can edit.

     > [!NOTE]
     > Glitch generates a random name for the new project.

-1. Choose **Show** and choose **In a New Window**.
+1. Select **Show** and then select **In a New Window**.
 Another tab opens with a live view of your site.
-The in-focus tab of your browser is referenced as the **live tab**.
+The tab of your browser that's currently selected is called the **live tab**.

     :::image type="complex" source="../media/beginners-css-setup3.msft.png" alt-text="The live tab" lightbox="../media/beginners-css-setup3.msft.png":::
        The **live tab**